Drishti-Patel-98/Orderlytics/README.md

 ## Note:

 For this SQL-focused phase, I intentionally worked with the raw dataset to reflect real-world analytical conditions.
 Instead of globally cleaning the data, I handled quality issues within each query through filters, joining strategies, and documented assumptions.
-In the future phase, I plan to implement formal data modeling and data quality checks using dbt.